Emmochka/ERLatin102/translation3.md

 He cleaned the sables of King Augeas of manure on one day, Jupiter helping with the greater part; when the river was sent in it washed away all the manure.
 He led the bull with whom Pasiphae had slept alive out of the island Crete of Mycenae.
-He killed Thracian Diomedes and his four hourses, who ate human flesh, with Abdera the servant; the names of the horses, moreover, were Podargus, Lampon, Xanthus, and Dinus.
+He killed Thracian Diomedes and his four hourses, who ate human flesh, with Abderus the servant; the names of the horses, moreover, were Podargus, Lampon, Xanthus, and Dinus.

 Augeae regis stercus bobile uno die purgavit, maiorem partem Iove adiutore; flumine admisso totum stercus abluit.
 Taurum cum quo Pasiphae concubuit ex Creta insula Mycenis vivum adduxit.